Glendale, Arizona Water Quality at a Glance

 - Salt River Project: Primary surface water source (approximately 60% of supply) from the Salt and Verde River systems, originating from snowmelt and monsoon rains in northeastern and central Arizona, delivered via SRP’s extensive canal system.

-- Central Arizona Project: Colorado River water delivered through the Central Arizona Project canal system, providing approximately 25% of the city’s water supply with an annual allocation of 22,732 acre-feet during normal years.
+- Central Arizona Project: Colorado River water delivered through the Central Arizona Project canal system, providing approximately 25% of the city’s water supply with an annual allocation of 22,732 acre-feet during normal non-drought years.

 Advanced Treatment Technology

-Infrastructure Modernization
+Infrastructure Modernisation

 Customer Protection Initiatives